NVIDIA/NVFlare/docs/programming_guide/controllers/model_controller.rst

 The FLARE :mod:`ModelController<nvflare.app_common.workflows.model_controller>` API provides an easy way for users to write and customize FLModel-based controller workflows.

 * Highly flexible with a simple API (run routine and basic communication and utility functions)
-* :ref:`fl_model`for the communication data structure, everything else is pure Python
+* :ref:`fl_model` for the communication data structure, everything else is pure Python
 * Option to support pre-existing components and FLARE-specific functionalities

 .. note::

     The ModelController API is a high-level API meant to simplify writing workflows.
-    If users prefer or need the full flexibility of the Controller with all the capabilites of FLARE functions, refer to the :ref:`controllers`.
+    If users prefer or need the full flexibility of the Controller with all the capabilities of FLARE functions, refer to the :ref:`controllers`.

 Core Concepts